-- 1. To qualify for the Comprehensive Examination, a student must have completed 45 hours of required courses.
-These include three foundation courses, six core courses, and six textual seminars, including at least two each from the Old Testament and the New Testament. - 2.
+- 1. To qualify for the Comprehensive Examination, a student must 42 hours of required courses.
+These include two foundation courses, six core courses, and six textual seminars, including at least two each from the Old Testament and the New Testament. - 2.
 The student must register for BI 9046 Comprehensive Examination for Doctor of Philosophy. - 3.
 The Comprehensive Examination will include written and oral testing, administered over a two-day period. - 4.
-The doctoral faculty will write the questions included in the Comprehensive Examination, based on courses the student has completed. - 5.
-Professors who taught the student will evaluate student responses to questions about the subjects that they taught to the student. - Evaluation of the student's overall response to the Comprehensive Examination will be graded as "Pass" or "Fail." - 7.
+The doctoral faculty will write the questions included in The Comprehensive Examination, based on courses the student has completed. - 5.
+Professors who taught the student will evaluate Student responses to questions about the subjects they taught to the student. - 6.
+Evaluation of the student's overall response to the Comprehensive Examination will be graded as "Pass" or "Fail." - 7.
 A student who fails the exam must retake the entire exam. - 8.
-A student may retake the exam as early as the following semester.

-- 9. A student who fails the exam a second time may not retake the exam without approval of the Director of graduate studies. - 10.
-To request a third opportunity to take the Comprehensive Examination a student must submit a formal petition to the Director.
-The director will then chair a faculty committee for consideration of the petition.
+A Students may retake the exam as early as the following semester. - 9.
+A Students who fails the exam a second time may not retake the exam without approval of the KGST director of graduate studies. - 10.
+To request a third opportunity to take the Comprehensive Examination a student must submit a formal petition to the director.
+The Director will then chair a faculty committee for consideration of the petition.
 Committees will approve petitions only in very unusual circumstances.